 where $\overline{x}=1/N\sum_{j=0}^N x_j$.

-$\overline{z}$ is estimated by $E_{\overline{m}}(z)$, the expectation of the highest floor where passengers are waiting in the situation that $\overline{m}$ passengers are randomly allocated to $K$ floors.
-Calculating this expectations belong to the ball-in-box problem (Fig.\ref{fig:combi}).
-Since the number of ways that $m$ passengers are allocated to $k$ floors is $k^{\overline{m}}$, combination satisfying the condition that the highest floor is $k$ can be represented as $k^{\overline{m}}-(k-1)^{\overline{m}}$.
+The value of $\overline{z}$ is estimated by $E_{\overline{m}}(z)$, the expectation of the highest floor where the passengers are waiting provided that $\overline{m}$ passengers are randomly located at $K$ floors.
+This expectation is following the methodology of the ball-in-box problem (Fig.\ref{fig:combi}).
+The number of ways $m$ passengers can be located at $k$ floors is $k^{\overline{m}}$.
+Then combination satisfying $k$ being the highest floor is $k^{\overline{m}}-(k-1)^{\overline{m}}$.
 Thus, the expectation of the highest floor among those stopped during a round trip is